openwallet-foundation-labs/vc-api/apps/nestjs-wallet/docs/issuance-tutorial.md

 }
 ```

-We now need to configure the `elia-workflow` module to issue credentials using our newly created DID.
+We now need to configure the `elia-exchange` module to issue credentials using our newly created DID.

-In Postman, navigate to the `Elia Issuer Controller set Issue Did` request under the `elia-workflow` folder.
+In Postman, navigate to the `Elia Issuer Controller set Issue Did` request under the `elia-exchange` folder.

 Edit the json below with the DID `id` and verfification method `id` obtained from the DID document return in the request prior to this.
 Enter the filled json in the Body tab of the Postman request dialog.
 ```json